 Luminism Art Movement

-USA 1850 - 1875
+USA, 1850 - 1875

 Luminism should not exist.

 The term Luminism was introduced by mid-20th-century art historians to describe a 19th-century American painting style that was created as a branch of the Hudson River School.
 Here again, it is the art historians, sub-dividing an existing art movement and making up a new one, because the artists who painted in this style did not use the word "luminism", nor any theory or philosophy besides the principles of the Hudson River School.
-Landscapes or Seascapes, with sky occupying half the composition, luminist works are distinguished by cool, clear colors and detailed objects modeled by light.
+Landscapes or seascapes, with the sky occupying half the composition, are luminist works distinguished by cool, clear colors and detailed objects modeled by light.

-In Spanish artwork, the term Valencian Luminism used for the work of a group of prominent Spanish painters led by Joaquín Sorolla, Ignacio Pines, Teodoro Andreu, and Vicente Castell.
+In Spanish artwork, the term Valencian Luminism is used for the work of a group of prominent Spanish painters led by Joaquín Sorolla, Ignacio Pines, Teodoro Andreu, and Vicente Castell.